LLNL/sundials/doc/shared/nvectors/NVector_Examples.rst

 NVECTOR Examples
 ================

-There are NVECTOR examples that may be installed for each
+There are NVECTOR examples that may be installed for eac himplementation.
-implementation: serial, parallel, OpenMP, and Pthreads.
 Each implementation makes use of the functions in ``test_nvector.c``.
 These example functions show simple usage of the NVECTOR family of functions.
 The input to the examples are the vector length, number of threads (if threaded implementation), and a print timing flag.